We go through some simple ways you can prevent your car being stolen.

 6. Don’t keep your keys in obvious places.
 Thieves are cunning.
 They may knock on your door offering random services, such as clearing your gutters, when in fact all they want is the chance to swipe your car keys.
 Don’t leave them on hooks by the door, or some other obvious place.
 In general, it is a good idea to be aware of strangers, and don’t let them in.

 7. Invest in car security.
 Crook locks, steering wheel locks and handbrake locks might seem old school, but these are effective methods for protecting your car from thieves.
 As well as providing an extra layer of security, the brightly coloured locks act as a visual deterrent to thieves.
-You can find more tips in our car security guide.

 How do thieves mark cars to steal?